What is a clinical study?

 Participation in clinical studies

 A clinical study can last from several weeks to several years.
 All visits to the center, appointments with the physician, diagnostic tests, and drug administration are planned in detail in terms of course and frequency.
 Depending on the type of medicine and examination, visits and administration of medicines may take place every 1, 2, 4, or 8 weeks.
-During participation in a clinical trial, the patient's health and well-being are always put first, and any change in well-being and test result... (zobacz więcej)
+During participation in a clinical trial, the patient's health and well-being are always put first, and any change in well-being and test results are carefully monitored by the entire study team.

 Our clinical studies and biological agents